-Over time, even the best maintained properties will start to show visible signs of aging.
+Over time, even the best-maintained properties will start to show visible signs of aging.
 Often, the first symptoms to appear are patches of algae, mould and mildew.
 Caused by a variety of environmental factors, these organic stains can discolour roofs and walls, leaving a property looking unloved.

 As well as discolouration caused by organic matter, buildings are often exposed to staining from environmental pollutants.
 Heavy traffic in the surrounding area and leaking metal pipes can cause staining to appear on render, cladding and masonry surfaces.

-In order for a building to look its best, this staining and discolouration needs to be removed and the property restored to its original aesthetic condition.
+In order for a building to look its best, this staining and discolouration need to be removed and the property restored to its original aesthetic condition.
 One of the best ways to clean the exterior of a building is with soft washing.
 The specialist technique has been specifically developed to clean a wide variety of surfaces and to help property owners keep their buildings looking like new.

 What is soft washing?